shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Bye, Muddy.”

 The boots had been sitting in a cool, dry place for a very, very long time.
 They were covered in, and filled with, dust.
 Ersie gently tapped them in in various directions to get the dust out.
 She wiped down every surface she could, making sure to keep her nose strapped shut.
 Still, she sneezed a few times, necessitating opening the window.

-[straps vs tape, dusty boots have no color]

 Finally she was able to see what she was dealing with: Red metal imperial boots with gold plating.
 It had patches where the paint had been chewed down.
 It was very mechanical for a pair of boots: a spring from the heel to the sole, gears in the middle, and a sliding mechanism that separated the rest of the boot from the ground.
 It was very stubborn in moving, making it difficult to tell what the mechanism was for.
 But that wasn’t anything a little oil couldn’t fix.